“Keep in mind all our work is for the future. Let us spare not, nor look back, but go forward unlimited with all our powers.”

 In 1991, the company opened its second plant, in Bethany, OK, to rebuild General Motors transmission assemblies and electromechanical products.
 In 1994, while, the company was starting work at 9901 Reno Avenue in Oklahoma City, Fred Jones was inducted into the Automotive Hall of Fame.
 The next year, the company’s remanufactured transmissions division moved to Westhall Commerce Center in West Oklahoma City, becoming the nation’s largest automatic transmission operation.
 In 1996, Fred Jones Manufacturing Company would become the first Oklahoma company to receive the “Big Three” automakers quality certification, the prestigious designation of QS-9000.

 In 1997, Fred Jones Manufacturing Company purchased its U.K. facility and the remanufacturing section of Fred Jones Manufacturing was renamed Autocraft Industries.
-By 1998, Autocraft Industries was purchased by ATC Technology Corporation.
+By 1998, Autocraft Industries was purchased by Aftermarket Technology Corporation.
 In 2003, the company began remanufacturing transmissions for Honda.
 In 2006, Autocraft Industries won a new 6 speed FWD transmission contract with GM and Ford.
 ATC Drivetrain, Inc got its name in 2008 when Aaron’s Automotive and Autocraft Industries (including Autocraft Industries UK) were renamed.

 Today, under the leadership of President and CEO, Greg Heald, the company is as active as it has ever been in the areas of growth, quality, technological advancements, and environmental considerations.